sonertari/SSLproxy/README.md

 Filtering rules are applied based on certain precedence orders:

 - More specific rules have higher precedence.
-- The precedence of filter types is as Dst Host > SSL > HTTP.
+- The precedence of filter types is as HTTP > SSL > Dst Host.
+Because, the application order of filter types is as Dst Host > SSL > HTTP, and a filter type can override the actions of a preceding filter type.
 - The precedence of filter actions is as Divert > Split > Pass > Block.
 This is only for the same type of filtering rules.
 - The precedence of site fields is as sni > cn for SSL filter and host > uri